833 BCE (2 Iyar 2928): Traditional date on which King Solomon began building the Temple in Jerusalem.

 1815: Birthdate of Marco Mortara, the Italian rabbi from Viadana who was a “disciple” of Samuel David Luzzatto.

-1824: German rabbi Lazarus Jacob Riesser and his son Gabriel began a correspondence today that would include 20 letters
+1824: German rabbi Lazarus Jacob Riesser and his son Gabriel began a correspondence today that would include 20 letters before it ended in 182.

-1834: In Savanah, GA, in what must have seemed liked a joining of dynasties, thirty seven year old Philadelphia born ophthalmologist Isaac Hays, a member of the distinguished Gratz family married Sarah Ann “Sally” Minis, the daughter of Isaac and Divinah (Cohen) Minis, descendants of the Minis family who “were among forty-one Jewish settlers who departed England in 1733” to settle in Georgia.
+1834: In Savanah, GA, in what must have seemed liked a joining of dynasties, thirty seven year old Philadelphia born ophthalmologist Isaac Hays, a member of the distinguished Gratz family married Sarah Ann “Sally” Minis, the daughter of Isaac and Divinah (Cohen) Minis, descendants of the Minis family who “were among forty-one Jewish settlers who departed England in 1733” to settle in Georga.

 1842(27th of Iyar, 5602): Today’s earthquake in Haiti “killed the only daughter of French diplomat Frédéric Cerfberr who would die from injuries sustained today as he sailed back to France.